 - Research and Development ("R&D") Research and development expenses consist primarily of compensation and premises costs for research and development personnel and activities, including independent contractors and consultants, and direct materials; - Government Assistance The company applied for and received funding from the Industrial Research Assistance Program during the year; - Sales and Marketing Sales and marketing expenses are comprised of the salaries and benefits of sales and marketing personnel, marketing activities, advertising and other costs associated with the sales of Electrovaya's product lines; - General and Administrative General and administrative expenses include salaries and benefits for corporate personnel, insurance, professional fees, reserves for bad debts and facilities expenses.
-The Company's corporate administrative staff includes its executive officers and employees engaged in business development, financial planning and control, legal affairs, human resources and information technology; - Stock based compensation Recognizes the value based on Black-Scholes option pricing model of stock based compensation expensed over the relevant vesting period; - Financing costs Financing costs includes the cost of debt, equity or other financing.
+The Company's corporate administrative staff includes its executive officers and employees engaged in business development, financial planning and control, legal affairs, human resources and information technology;

+- Stock based compensation Recognizes the value based on Black-Scholes option pricing model of stock based compensation expensed over the relevant vesting period; - Financing costs Financing costs includes the cost of debt, equity or other financing.
 This includes cash and non-cash interest, legal costs of financing, commissions and fees; and, - Patent and trademark costs Patent and trademark expense recognizes the cost of maintaining the Company's patent and trademark portfolio.

-Total operating expenses increased to \$11.7 million compared to \$10.9 million for the years ended September 30, 2022 and 2021 respectively, an increase of \$0.8 million or 7%.
-Within the year, R&D expenses decreased by \$0.6 million.
-The decrease was due to less engineering resources being required in production activities due to the stability of the product offerings.
-We are increasing the involvement staff and resources in Electrovaya Labs activities in ongoing research in the areas of solid-state batteries, electrode production and higher energy density batteries as opposed to being involved in production activities.
-The actual headcount of engineers and scientists has increased.
+Total operating expenses increased to \$5.3 million compared to \$2.4 million for the quarters ended December 31, 2022 and 2021 respectively, an increase of \$2.8 million or 119%.
+Within the quarter, R&D expenses increased by \$0.3 million.
+The increase was due to additional investment being made in the Electrovaya Labs activities and ongoing research in the areas of solid-state batteries, electrode production and higher energy density batteries as opposed to being involved in production activities.
+The total headcount of engineers and scientists has increased.
 The R&D expense will vary period to period as staff are utilized in R&D or production activities.